harisont/arre/README.md

 - [ ] allows users to interactively refine the transcript (stretch goal: making the system "learn", to some extent and not necessarily as in "machine learning", from past mistakes)
 - [ ] generates LaTeX code to easily obtain the transcription as a nicely typeset PDF

-For this reason, I tried to keep the following in mind:
+For these reasons, I tried to keep the following in mind:

 - __this is going to run on (old) laptops__: it's OK to wait for a little while, but the whole thing should not be unreasonably slow.
 In particular, this means that:
   - I cannot train any models, even if I have the data (which I don't, not really)
   - in general, much faster is better than slightly more accurate
   - even if I like running everything locally, if offline ASR tools don't work it's okay to use REST APIs (see below)
 - __we are not paid for this, and we should not pay for this__: speaking of APIs, I really think [Google Cloud Speech](https://cloud.google.com/speech/) would do a better job than Google Speech Recognition, but the latter has the priceless (pun intended) advantage of being free
-- __my mum is going to use this software__: I'm not gonna go all-in and develop a GUI, but using the interactive transcription program should not require a Master's in Computer Science.
-The editor and the media player should be easy to get used to, if not familiar, and the format of the human-edited `.txt` files should be as simple as possible.
+- __my mum is going to use this software__:
+  - I'm not gonna go all-in and develop a GUI, but using the interactive transcription program should not require a Master's in Computer Science
+  - the editor and the media player should be easy to get used to, if not familiar, and the format of the human-edited `.txt` files should be as simple as possible
+  - usage instruction should be available in Italian
 - __this is not a research project__: I don't care whether [fullstop-deep-punctuation-prediction](https://github.com/oliverguhr/fullstop-deep-punctuation-prediction) is state-of-the-art or not.
 If a package is easy to use and improves the results, it's in
 - __this is, in fact, a holiday project__: I have both more fun things to do while at the seaside and more interesting NLP projects to focus on when I'm back at work.
 So, no headaches allowed: if A is too complicated, replace it with B.